Free · Instant · No signup

 What is a "Stretch" rent in the UK?

-A "Stretch" rent is one that takes between 30% and 40% of your monthly gross income.
+A "Stretch" rent is one that takes between 30% and 40% of your monthly take-home pay.
 It is workable if you budget carefully and have minimal other debt, but leaves limited headroom for savings or unexpected expenses.
 Most financial advisors recommend treating the Stretch zone as a short-term situation rather than a long-term one.

 What happens if I spend too much on rent?